diko0071/voice_ai/INTEGRATION.md

 1. **Domain Validation**: The server validates that requests come from authorized domains.
 2. **Client ID Validation**: Each request requires a valid client ID.
 3. **Session Management**: User sessions are managed securely.
+4. **Server-Side OpenAI Integration**: The OpenAI API key is kept securely on the server and never exposed to the client.

 ### CORS Configuration